 Transplant seedlings successfully into a vegetable garden with careful preparation and attention.

 Following these steps to planting out your seedlings can ensure that your transplants have the best chances of thriving in their new environment.
 And then you get to enjoy a garden of food to last you throughout each season.
+If you want more information about gardening in just a few minutes a day, check out this blog post.

 What is a seedling?

 A seedling is a young, immature plant grown from a seed.
 It typically consists of a root system, stem, and leaves.
+You can grow a seedling yourself from seed indoors or you can find garden centers near you.
+A garden center will have varieties ready to plant out.

 Seedlings can take anywhere from weeks to months to reach their mature shape and size depending on their species and growing conditions.
 Seedling plants are a common sight in gardens as well as greenhouses or indoor seed starting stations where they are often cared for until they are ready to be transplanted into the ground.